 - 17. Attending the Portage County Randolph Fair is not required to complete a 4-H year. - 18.
 A member must go to Randolph Fair with the club they belong to as of April 1st.
 No other club may take them. - 19.
-Whichever is offered during the current year, participating in the Symposium or Skillathon is mandatory for a Horse 4-H member to attend the Portage County Randolph Fair.
+Whichever is offered during the current year, participating in the Equistep or Skillathon is mandatory for a Horse 4-H member to attend the Portage County Randolph Fair.
 Participating in Skillathon at the Ohio State Fair will count as completion of Skillathon at the County level; however, proof of participation will be required.
-Individual Horse Bowl and Hippology members may be exempt from the Symposium or Skillathon upon recommendation from the Horse Bowl/Hippology advisors.
-(2020) - 20.
+(2024) - 20.
 Each advisor receives a calendar of deadlines to meet for their club to attend Randolph Fair.
 Please meet these deadlines by turning in all paperwork, completed accurately, when due.
 (2022) - a.)
-Estimate going to fair due May 1st
+Estimate going to fair due May 1st - b.)
+Horse registrations June 1st

-- b.)
-Horse registrations June 1st - c.)
+- c.)
 Shot records due at July all advisor meeting (see current year calendar) - d.)
 Class sheets and payment due at July all advisor meeting (see current year calendar) - e.)
 Trailer parking due at July all advisor meeting (see current year calendar) - 21.
 Each club is required to purchase from the Extension Office one Uniform Rules for 4-H Horse Shows (#179) book each time it is updated (usually every two or three years) and one set of Portage County Horse 4-H Rules, each time it is updated (usually annually). - 22.
 Each advisor, member and parent is responsible for reading, knowing, and following all current rules (State, County, and special divisions). - 23.
 Special needs exhibitors at the Portage County Randolph Fair must choose whether they wish to show in the Special Needs Class or in regular classes.
 Switching back and forth is not permitted. - 24.
 Suggestions for additions and/or amendments to Portage County 4-H Horse Show rules may be presented to a member of the Portage County 4-H Horse Rules Committee, in writing.
 The Rules Committee will discuss the request and present a decision to the Portage County 4-H Horse Committee. - 25.
 No individual sponsors.
 Sponsors only permitted for entire club.
 (2023)